Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 Mio: "_Hrrr..._"

 "Hmph...
-You've sent many of my comrades off, _Noah._ Time and time again, you saved the dead, helped survivors... _Even me._ I know, you do not make light of _people's lives._"
+You've sent, many of my comrades off, _Noah._ Time and time again, you saved the dead, helped survivors... _Even me._ I know, you do not make light of _people's lives._"

 "So you understand?"